fdeblasio/pokeemerald-expansion/README.md

 - Nincada:
     - Learns Mud Slap at level 1 and now learns Mud Shot in its place at level 15
-    - Learns Bug Bite by level up
+    - Learns Bug Bite and Leech Life by level up
+    - Learns Hone Claws by Egg Move

 - Ninjask:
     - Learns Mud Shot and Leech Life by level up
     - Learns Steel Wing by TM
+    - Learns Hone Claws by Egg Move

 - Shedinja:
     - Learns Mud Shot, Fury Cutter, Bug Bite, Swords Dance, and Leech Life by level up
+    - Learns Hone Claws by Egg Move

 - Whismur:
     - Received Run Away as a second ability